icode-dev-col/Orange-Belt-Final-Project/README.md

 * Clear communication of ideas

 This ensures that students are not only building projects, but also developing the ability to **explain and present their work like real developers**.

+                                                              Questions

+AA:I tried my best to change the unicorn photo into a Pixie but I couldn't do it.I'm sorry.I'll see you in 2 weeks.